whiteinge/presentations/utosc_2010-10-07_ajax-fragments/presentation.rst

 .. class:: handout

     We’re going to talk about methods of making reusable Ajax widgets that you can sprinkle all over your site.
-This talk was originally inspired by Facebook's presentation at the JSConf 2010 but we will talk about both the front-end and the back-end to acheive something similar.
+This talk was originally inspired by the Facebook presentation at JSConf 2010 but we will talk about both the front-end and the back-end to acheive something similar.

     This talk is really three separate presentations crammed together and we do